nganinho/ArtyA7---Bluetooth-Interface-IP/README.md

 Build the bluetooth control IP ( non-processor version )
 1. RX mode (Slave mode)
- - Receive the package which is transfered by HC05 from smartphone.
+ - Receive the package which is transfered by HC05 from smartphone
- - Decode the control of data and perform specific actions.
+ - Decode the control of data and perform specific actions
- - HC05 automatically paired with smartphone after click connecting via smartphone application.
+ - HC05 automatically paired with smartphone after click connecting via smartphone application
  - UART mode: 9600bps, 1 Start, 1 Stop, No Parity

 2. TX mode (Not yet)